naitiklovestech/network-scanner-python/README.md

 ## Dependencies
 This tool has minimum dependencies which can be easily installed by using pip command
 - socket
-This library is used to establish network connections over the network protocols such as TCP and UDP to send and receive data packets
 ```
 python3 -m pip install socket
 ```
 - scapy
-This library is used for interacting with packets on the network
 ```
 python3 -m pip install scapy
 ```